saracooper18/ros4hri-tutorials/README.md

 ```

 You can also choose to build the dockerfile on your laptop by cloning this repository, and
-building the docker on your machine:
+building the docker on your machine.
+Note that if you want to use exclusive PAL packages these
+are not built with this Dockerfile.

 ```
 git clone https://github.com/saracooper18/ros4hri-tutorials.git